“My clients know that I am committed to them and to finding the best possible legal solutions to resolve their issues.” – Joseph P. Garin

 Mr. Garin earned a B.G.S. from the University of Michigan and received his J.D. cum laude from Michigan State University-Detroit College of Law, where he was a member of the Law Review.

-He is a member of the State Bar of Nevada, State Bar of Michigan, the State Bar of Illinois, and the State Bar of Colorado.
+He is a member of the State Bar of Nevada, State Bar of Michigan, the State Bar of Illinois, the State Bar of Colorado, and the State Bar of Utah.
 He is admitted before the United States District Court for the Eastern and Western District of Michigan, the United States District Court for the District of Nevada, as well as in the Sixth Circuit and Ninth Circuit Court of Appeals.
 He is also an Alternate Judge for the Municipal Court in Las Vegas.

 Mr. Garin is currently co-chair of the Professional Liability Committee for the Claims & Litigation Management Alliance (“CLM”), an international organization with more than 25,000 members.